Supervision of higher degree research

 Concerns about supervision arrangements

 If you have concerns about your research supervision, the first step is to talk to your supervisor.
-If you don’t feel comfortable speaking to your supervisor, you can contact the HDR coordinator of your research strength.
-If the HDR coordinator is your supervisor, or you feel uncomfortable raising your concerns with the coordinator, or you feel that the coordinator has been unable to resolve your concerns, please contact the Head of Research Degrees.
+If you don’t feel comfortable speaking to your supervisor, you can contact the HDR coordinator of your School in the Faculty.
+If the HDR coordinator is your supervisor, or you feel uncomfortable raising your concerns with the coordinator, or you feel that the coordinator has been unable to resolve your concerns, please contact the FASS Academic HDR Coordinator

 Change in supervisors during candidature

 You can change supervisors if you or your supervisors feel that the relationship isn’t working well.
-Contact your HDR coordinator or the Head of Research Degrees if you need advice on this process.
+It may assist to refer to the Supervision Role Perception Scale on Staff Connect.
+Contact your HDR School Coordinator or the FASS Academic HDR Coordinator for further advice.

-If you have already approached another supervisor, and they have agreed to this supervision, please notify your current supervisor and fill out a change of candidature form.
-This form should be submitted to the Faculty Research Office for sign off by the Head of Research Degrees.
+If you have already approached another supervisor, and they have agreed to this supervision, please notify your current supervisor and fill out a Change of Candidature form.
+This form should be submitted to the Faculty Research Office for sign off by the FASS Academic HDR Coordinator